anistone9/e-commerce-site/README.md

 - [Credits](#credits)
 - [License](#license)

+## Description
+This project consisted in building the back end for an e-commerce site, by configuring the provided Express.js started code to use Sequelize in order to interact with a MySQL database.
+The back end includes models and API routes for Products, Categories, and Tags.
+Object Relational Mapping (ORM) techniques were used to connect the relational database to the object-oriented programming language.

 ## Installation
 Clone the repository in GitHub, and install Node.js.
 MySQL2, Sequelize, Express, and dotenv are imported and used for this application.

 # Usage
 To use this application, first open the .env file and use environment variables to store your MySQL sensitive data such as username, password, and database name.
-Next, open the integrated terminal at db level and run npm install (npm i).
-Run source schema/sql and then seed the file.
+Next, open the integrated terminal at db level and run 'npm install' (npm i).
+Then use 'mysql -y root -p' and password, and run 'source schema/sql.'
+Exit and run 'npm run seed.'
+Last step is to run 'node server' and then open Insomnia to run the API routes.

 ## Demo